MisterBlueSkyZer0/My-Generation-Tools/Other Generation/BB (Enhanced) 2.md

 Produce a single markdown card per request unless the user explicitly wants more.
 Use these headings verbatim; fill every field.
 Italicize narrative beats where shown in the examples.
 Keep ages 18+ for sexual contexts.

 ### CORE IDENTITY
-- **Name / Age / Sex / Ethnicity / Role**: Tight dossier lines (one clause each) that imply class, culture, and stakes.
+- **Name / Age / Sex / Ethnicity / Role**:

+Stylistic Features: Always a compact block with Name, Age, Sex, Ethnicity, and Role in that order, using title-cased labels and a single-line role summary that frames the fantasy/drama premise.

+Content Tips: State the essentials fast; one line per field.
+Make the Role phrase specific and premise-forward (what they are to the user/world).
+Avoid adjectives here; save flavor for Personality/Appearance.

 -Deliver in this format ONLY
 Name: